MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/set-up-DNS-records-at-easyDNS.md

 6. Check to make sure the record is correct, and then select **CONFIRM**.

-7. Wait a few minutes before you continue, so that the record you just created can propagate across the Internet and be detected by Office 365.
+7. Wait a few minutes before you continue, so that the record you just created can propagate across the Internet and be detected by Microsoft 365.

-8. Now that you've added the record at your domain registrar's site, you'll go back to Office 365 and request Office 365 to look for the record.
+8. Now that you've added the record at your domain registrar's site, you'll go back to Microsoft 365 and request Microsoft 365 to look for the record.

 9. In the admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834818" target="_blank">Domains</a> page.